Advertiser Disclosure

 3. 2x Miles at Hotels and Restaurants ($400)

-Earns 2x miles per dollar at hotels and restaurants.
-We value this benefit at approximately $400, assuming you spend around $1,000 per month in combined purchases at hotels and restaurants.
+The United Explorer card earns 2 miles per dollar at hotels and restaurants.
+We value this benefit at approximately $400, assuming you spend around $1,000 per month on combined purchases at hotels and restaurants.

 Once you earn enough United miles, you’ll be ready to hunt for some award space to book flights for your next vacation.